Native American Jewelry

-Native American jewelry have been made by Native Americans from last thousands of years; stone, shell, and wood jewelry items have been excavated from a number of ancient ruins.
-Since most Indian tribes in the southwest were landlocked, it is presumed they obtained shell in trade with coastal tribes.
+Native American jewelry items made of stone, shell, and wood have been excavated from a number of ancient ruins dating back at least a thousand years.
+Since most Native American tribes in the southwest were landlocked, it is presumed they obtained shell in trade with coastal tribes.
 Thus, materials from other lands have traditionally been included in Native American Art work for a long, long time.

 Fast forward to the mid-1850’s, when a Navajo learned about the art of silversmithing from a Mexican iron/silver craftsman.
 The art of Native American silver jewelry, then, is not thousands of years old, but elements of old designs carry through until today.
 This is especially true of mosaic inlay from Santo Domingo Pueblo in New Mexico, which has the most direct line to the mosaic items found in ancient ruins.